You are here

 The HCCWII should have excellent interpersonal and communications skills, language and interpretation (Inuktitut required), working knowledge of household management skills, an awareness and understanding of the Nunavut Home and Community Care program policies and procedures.
 You should be able to work independently with indirect supervision.
 You should also have working knowledge of aids to assist in activities of daily living such as canes, walkers, lifts and transfer boards.

-The ideal candidate will have Grade ten (10) plus two years’ experience.
+The ideal candidate will have grade ten plus two years’ experience.
+The individual must hold a valid class 5 driver’s license, however obtaining a class 5 within a year of hire will be accepted.
 Current CPR and First Aid Certificate, Training in Personal Care Skills and computer skills are assets.
-You should possess or ability to obtain a valid driver’s license within one year of hiring.

 Equivalencies that consist of an acceptable combination of education, experience, knowledge, skills and abilities may be considered.